CAPTAIN320/roomGPT/README.md

 If you'd also like to do rate limiting, create an account on UpStash, create a Redis database, and populate the two environment variables in `.env` as well.
 If you don't want to do rate limiting, you don't need to make any changes.

+### Replace Stripe keys
+Replace Stripe pricing-table-id and publishable-key in pages/buy-credits.tsx with your own

 ### Installing the dependencies.

 ```bash